upend0/FictionLingo/README.md

 npm run dev
 ```

-This command will start the Vite development server and provide a local host URL (usually `http://localhost:5173/`) where you can access the Translator App in your web browser.
+This command will start the Vite development server and provide a local host URL (usually `http://localhost:5173/`) where you can access Fiction Lingo in your web browser.

 ## Features

-The Translator App offers the following features:
+Fiction Lingo offers the following features:

 1. **Translation to made-up Languages:** Users can translate text into five made-up languages by clicking on the corresponding translation buttons.